WASdev/sample.javaee7.concurrency/README.md

 This application on demonstrates how to use managed executors, managed scheduled executors and context service to perform tasks in parallel in a simple application.

 ## WAS Liberty
+This project can be built with [Maven](https://maven.apache.org) or [Gradle](https://gradle.org).
+Below are instructions to build it using the Eclipse IDE or command line.
+WAS Classic instructions are located [here](#was-classic).

 ## Running in Eclipse
 ### Maven